 We recommend these products together, or individually.
 The following bold paragraph-heading links for the supplements listed will take you without obligation to the manufacturer's product pages for prices and additional information on each:

 Clinical studies indicate that glucosamine hydrochloride is most effective when knee arthritis symptoms are moderate to severe.
 Glucosamine has the ability to rebuild cartilage for joint health and comfortable movement.
-Formulated with the addition of clinically proven Boswellia and Safflower Oil Pain Relief
+Formulated with the addition of clinically proven boswellia.

 When the boswellia herb and oil from the safflower are blended, it creates a potent, natural arthritis pain relief supplement without gastrointestinal side effects.
 In studies, these two ingredients together are more effective when combined, that they are separately.
 Boswellia extract is a very potent 5 Lox inhibitor.
 The safflower extract contains a potent ingredient that is a very selective Cox 2 inhibitor.
 Therefore, this product is effective against both the 5 Lox and Cox 2 pain pathways--both of the major pathways--which is the only product on the market of its kind.
 Its formulation and synergy is so unique that it's patented.